-There are a huge number of ways in which you can provide an incentive for people to join your email list, and it really depends on the type of organization you are marketing and the tactics through which you choose to market it.
+There are a huge number of ways in which you can provide an incentive for people to join your email list, and it really depends on the type of organization you’re marketing and the tactics you choose to market it.

 For instance, retail stores are likely to have different incentives they can offer than a financial services firm, so the key is to pick out what makes sense for your business to offer based on what would resonate with your audience.